 The Novel Prize

-The Novel Prize, a new biennial award for a book-length work of literary fiction written in English by published and unpublished writers around the world.
+The Novel Prize is a biennial award for a book-length work of literary fiction written in English by published and unpublished writers around the world.
 The prize is run jointly by Giramondo Publishing, Fitzcarraldo Editions and New Directions.

-The Novel Prize offers US$10,000 to the winner in the form of an advance against royalties, and simultaneous publication of their novel in Australia and New Zealand by Giramondo Publishing, in the UK and Ireland by the London-based Fitzcarraldo Editions, and in North America by New York’s New Directions.
-The judges will be looking for novels which explore and expand the possibilities of the form, and are innovative and imaginative in style.
+The Novel Prize offers US$10,000 to the winner and simultaneous publication of their novel in Australia and New Zealand by Sydney publisher Giramondo, in the UK and Ireland by the London-based Fitzcarraldo Editions, and in North America by New York’s New Directions.
+The prize recognises works which explore and expand the possibilities of the form, and are innovative and imaginative in style.

 For press enquiries, please contact email@example.com.